 Conditions State Action All monitored virtual switches have valid credentials.
-Normal None The credentials for a virtual switch are invalid which prevents data collections for the Fatal None
+Normal None The credentials for a virtual switch are invalid which prevents data collections for the Fatal None configurations associated with that switch.

 Appendix: Alarm Messages

 This appendix describes the alarm messages generated by the VMware Performance Agent, and suggests possible solutions.